By the Market My Market content team, with insights from Anastasiya Raynor, Brandi Nicklaus, and Tanner Mowery

 Brandi Nicklaus — Content Specialist

-I approach structure with that in mind, ensuring the most important information is both easy to find and easy to understand.
+I approach structure with that in mind, ensuring the most important information is both easy to find and understand.
 Breaking topics into clear sections and keeping language straightforward helps increase the chances that content can be surfaced in AI-generated responses.
 When content is built this way, it creates a better experience for readers and gives our clients more opportunities to be seen where people are actively searching for answers these days.

 Tanner Mowery — Content Writer